j-hartshorn/resonance/project_plan.md

 - Terminal interface
 - showing settings menue to allow config to be changed on the fly
 - a nice visualisation of the spectorgraph of each of the prticipants

+## Development

+Create a modular architecture and write tests for the functionality as you go.
+Follow a TDD approach, and make sure to run tests and correct if things don't function correctly.